it-p-lodz-pl/TUL.Courses/PT.IFE/WIKAMPContent.md

 **Notes**:

 - The task completion must be **reported up to 24:00 the day before**.
 To report completion you must create a release in the GitHub repository and press the submit button of the appropriate task. **Each team member has to report the readiness for evaluation separately**.
-- the date for the week number is determined on the basis of the official University timetable: [Calendar odd/even weeks](https://ife.edu.p.lodz.pl/pluginfile.php/78638/mod_resource/content/5/kalendarz%20LATO%2021_22.pdf)
+- the date for the week number is determined based on the official University timetable: [Calendar odd/even weeks for the 23/24 Summer Semester](https://ife.edu.p.lodz.pl/pluginfile.php/78638/mod_resource/content/9/Calendar%202024%20summer%20%28evenodd%20days%20pl%29.pdf)
 - **Late report decreases the max score on the week number basis.
 Each working group member reports separately that the task is ready for evaluation.**
 - tasks in the draft version will not be treated as effectively reported